 What Is Linear Regression Used For?

-At its core linear regression is a way to calculate the relationship between two variables.
+Linear regression is a way to calculate the relationship between two variables.
 It assumes there’s a direct correlation between the two variables and that this relationship can be represented with a straight line.

 These two variables are called the independent variable and the dependent variable, and they are given these names for fairly intuitive reasons.
 The independent variable is so named because the model assumes it can behave however it likes and doesn’t depend on the other variable for any reason.
 The dependent variable is the opposite; the model assumes it is a direct result of the independent variable and that its value is highly dependent on the independent variable.